dheerajchand/ubuntu-django-nginx-ansible/README.md

 ## Repo Contents

 1. Vagrantfile + Ansible Playbook for virtual machine config.
 Ansible inspiration from [this project](http://blog.wercker.com/2013/11/25/django-16-part3.html), and configuration instructions modified from [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-django-with-postgres-nginx-and-gunicorn)
-2. Code for Honeybee Spatial ETL.
+2. Code generic Django 1.7 project at the top level of the domain, which you can configure to your liking.

 ##Host Environment